ProxityStudios/freshland/README.md

 # Support and Feedback

-If you have any questions, issues, or feedback related to Freshland, we're here to help!
-Join our [Discord server](https://discord.gg/wrhwwJQwas) for support, discussions, and updates.
+If you have any questions, issues, or feedback related to Freshland, create an issue through Github Issues!